burlster1980/arupcodev060/content/arup-pages/advisory-services/strategy-and-insight.md

             <div class="split-pic__inner">
                 <div class="split-pic__copy">
                     <h3 class="h4">Foresight, research and innovation</h3>
-                    <p>Our Foresight, Research and Innovation team helps organisations to navigate a successful path, anticipating trends that represent market possibilities and potential growth.
-Our researchers map out and model the most pressing scenarios clients face, before collaborating with them to develop strategies that work for their organisations.</p>
+                    <p>Without intelligence, success can be fleeting.
+Our Foresight, Research and Innovation team helps organisations navigate a successful path into the future.
+The team identifies, monitors and analysis trends that shape markets and offer potential for innovation and growth.</p><P>Our researchers map out and model plausible scenarios clients face, before collaborating with them to develop strategies that improve the adaptability and resilience of their organisations.
+Foresight helps clients in every sector to work out what’s possible, probable or preferable.</p>
                     <h5></h5>
                     <hr>
                     <ul class="list list--links">